 my plate, dipping back quick for Joe’s, wasting

 himself in the crowd, the frogspawn bun flipped

 belly up, tidy as you like –Sod you!-

 more Fred Astaire really, thinking of it.

-The image draws me, plus Munch's dictum, Paint your life, which suggests a kind of painting that's more a window in than out.
+The image draws me; also Munch's dictum, Paint your life, suggesting a kind of painting that's more a window in than out.
 Ball on a River implies movement: I've always felt in the process of leaving the valley I grew up in, like a ball kicked over the park railings into the river.
-'We live forwards but understand backwards', says Kierkegaard, which may need a salmon leap upstream, but the past stays with us, in a state of tension every life has in spades.
+'We live forwards but understand backwards', says Kierkegaard.
+It may need a salmon leap upstream, but the past stays with us, in a state of tension every life has in spades.